salesforcecli/plugin-devops-center/messages/commonFlags.md

 # errors.NoDefaultDoceEnv

-Before you run any DevOps Center CLI commands, you must first authorize the org in which DevOps Center is installed.
-Be sure that the DevOps Center org is authorized, and that you indicated the DevOps Center org username when running the command (--devops-center-username) or set the configuration variable for target-devops-center (sf config set), and try again.
+Before you run a DevOps Center CLI command, you must first use one of the "org login" commands to authorize the org in which DevOps Center is installed.
+Then, when you run a DevOps Center command, be sure that you specify the DevOps Center org username with the "--devops-center-username" flag.
+Alternatively, you can set the "target-devops-center" configuration variable to the username with the "config set" command.